GoogleCloudPlatform/monitoring-dashboard-samples/dev-docs/DASHBOARD_TIPS.md

 integration, and possibly also links to the logs associated with an integration as well.

-Since log names in GCP have the project ID in them, it's not possible to create link to the exact log name for the project, but we can use a substring match on it (may be slower to load but gets customers into the right place).
+Since log names in GCP have the project ID in them, it's not possible to create a link to the exact log name for the project, but we can use a substring match on it (maybe slower to load but gets customers into the right place).

-In order to link to logs use a URL of the form `https://console.cloud.google.com/logs/query?query=[URL encoded query]`.
+In order to link to logs, use a URL of the form `https://console.cloud.google.com/logs/query?query=[URL encoded query]`.
 A project-neutral query for a log stream will look like e.g.
 `logName:"nginx_access" resource.type="gce_instance"`, and when URL encoded, the